 We gather together this week as a community of believers anticipating that the will of God be revealed to us.
-We are united by our common experience with a state of slavery-the endless cycle of addiction that we did not cause and cannot control, but must find an effective solution in order to cope.
-It impacts us as individuals, and the effects of addictions, compulsions, and unhealthy attachments are felt by the family and community around us.
+We are united by our common experience with a state of slavery-the endless cycle of addiction that we cannot break free of ourselves.
+It impacts us as individuals, and the effects of lust addiction, sexual compulsions, and unhealthy attachments are felt by the family and community around us.
 Knowing better does not equate to doing better without the help of divine aid.

-Years of active addiction or constant exposure to a loved one caught up in this cycle of pain can cast doubt on the Lord directly transforming our lives.
+Years of active addiction and constant exposure unhealthy sexual attitudes can cast doubt on the Lord directly transforming our lives.
 After time, we grow weary and begin to confuse our own incapacity for God's.
 At some point, we are confronted with the truth that no human power can relieve us of this condition and our solution must include God.